Skip to content

 1. Simple and Uncluttered Syntax

-Python has a simple and uncluttered syntax with easy-to-read code layouts, using whitespace instead of brackets for blocks:
+Python features a simple and uncluttered syntax with readable layouts, using whitespace for code blocks instead of brackets:

 # Simple if statement